 The Chevrolet Silverado Hybrid is a half-ton pickup truck that achieves better overall fuel economy than a gas-powered Silverado, but it can still pull a 6,100-pound trailer.
 Available exclusively in the crew-cab body style, the Silverado Hybrid can seat up to six people and is expected to use one-quarter less gas than a regular Silverado.

-Deeper front air dam than regular Silverado
+- Deeper front air dam than regular Silverado

-Standard tonneau cover
+- Standard tonneau cover

-Available power tilt/sliding sunroof
+- Available power tilt/sliding sunroof

 Depending on the Silverado Hybrid's seating configuration, the crew cab can seat five or six people.
 Interior features include:

-Dual-zone automatic climate control
+- Dual-zone automatic climate control

-Gauge tracks optimal fuel economy
+- Gauge tracks optimal fuel economy

 - Hybrid badge on tachometer

 - Available leather seats

-Available navigation system
+- Available navigation system

-Available Bose premium stereo
+- Available Bose premium stereo

 The Silverado Hybrid's 6.0-liter V-8 teams with GM's Electrically Variable Transmission, which integrates two electric motors into the transmission housing.
 Those motors are powered by a 300-volt hybrid battery pack under the backseat.
 With this system, the truck can accelerate on electric power alone like the Toyota Prius and other hybrids.

 The rear-wheel-drive Silverado Hybrid can tow up to 6,100 pounds, while the four-wheel-drive model can pull 5,900 pounds.
 Both figures trail the maximum ratings of the regular crew cab by significant margins.
 Additional mechanical features include:

-Safety Safety features include:
+Safety features include: